Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 In order to run the trained models, NeRFStudio must be installed correctly.
 NeRFStudio is an extremely robust framework for executing various view synthesis models, and they offer detailed documentation for how to run these various models.
 The installation process for NeRFStudio may seem complex, but in reality it is relatively straightforward.
 We recommend viewing the official installation page on the NeRFStudio website: *https://docs.nerf.studio/quickstart/installation.html*.
 We suggest setting up an Anaconda environment to ensure that this model does not adversely impact other installed packages.
 Ensure that this is activated before running our scripts.

-It is important to note that our models are trained on version 1.0.3 (commit: 5fbb4b0af8b7ad60289b89043d8b79e9886f95c9).
-We recommend cloning this commit version when running our models, however, the latest version should still be compatible.
+It is important to note that our models have been tested to work with NeRFStudio version 1.1.3.
+We recommend installing this version if you need to run our already trained models, as later versions may not be compatible with these.
+If you are training from scratch, then any version should work.

 ## Executing the Models